Quick Facts

 Time-Line:

-1855 Henry Hancock purchased ‘Lot’ of land off of Adams Blvd.
+1855 – Henry Hancock purchased ‘Lot’ of land on the northwest corner of Adams and Figueroa St.

-1876 – Henry Hancock sold “Lot” of land off of Adams St. to investors
+1876 – Henry Hancock sold ‘Lot’ of land to investors

 1883 – The Newhall brothers develop the Newhall Land and Farming Company based in San Francisco

-1887 – Henry G. Newhall starts construction on a house in the Adams District, in between St. James Park and Charles Silent’s land, and also becomes the president of the new California Bank
+1887 – Henry G. Newhall starts construction on a house off Adams Street, in between St. James Park and Charles Silent’s land, and also becomes the president of the new California Bank

 1896 – Walter S. Newhall and Nellie Towbridge are married